hail-is/hail/docs/faq/ErrorMessages.md

 #### When running Hail locally, how do I set the Spark local directory (scratch space) to something other than the default `/tmp`?

 Set this environment variable with `export SPARK_LOCAL_DIRS=/path/to/myTmp` before running Hail, which should have write permission to `myTmp`.
-This can resolve I/O errors that arise when `/tmp` has little space or is cleaned by the system while Hail is running.
+This resolves I/O errors that arise when `/tmp` has little space or is cleaned by the system while Hail is running.

 ### IntelliJ